-Prerequisite: Administrative placement or by approval at student request
+Prerequisite: Administrative placement or by approval at student request Credit Type: English or Elective

 This course is a more academically challenging version of English 1-2.
-It is designed to engage students in the reading of literature and non-fiction as well as develop and practice presentation and writing skills.
+It is designed to engage students in the reading of literature and nonfiction as well as develop and practice presentation and writing skills.
 Students must be at grade level, be willing to work hard, come to class prepared, and stay on top of reading assignments given daily.